iter8-tools/docs/docs/tutorials/load-test-http-multiple.md

     The [ready](../user-guide/tasks/ready.md) task checks if the `httpbin` deployment exists and is available, and the `httpbin` service exists.

     The [http](../user-guide/tasks/http.md) task sends requests to three endpoints from the cluster-local HTTP service, and collects [Iter8's built-in HTTP load test metrics](../user-guide/tasks/http.md#metrics).
 The three endpoints are `http://httpbin.default/get`, `http://httpbin.default/anything`, and `http://httpbin.default/post`.
 The last endpoint also has a payload string `hello`.
-Furthermore, by default, the endpoints are queried at a rate of 8 qps (queries-per-second), but the last endpoint will be queried at 10 qps.
+Furthermore, each endpoint will be set 200 requests and will be queried at the default rate of 8 qps (queries-per-second) except the last endpoint, which will be queried at 10 qps.

     The [assess](../user-guide/tasks/assess.md) task verifies if each endpoint satisfies their respective error count and mean latency SLOs.
 All three must have an error count of 0 but the `get`, `getAnything`, and `post` endpoints are allowed a maximum mean latency of 50, 75, and 100 msecs, respectively.